Insights To Help Get You Back To Your Life.

 • Faster recovery time and less post-operative pain.

-There are many misconceptions about adult scoliosis, particularly in regards to surgical treatment options.
+There are many misconceptions about adult scoliosis, particularly in regard to surgical treatment options.
 At Virginia Spine Institute we are reshaping the future of spine surgery by improving patient safety and reducing recovery time.
 As nationally recognized experts, we continue to break new ground with alternate methods of utilizing technology to more efficiently perform complex spinal procedures.

 ABOUT THE AUTHOR:

 Dr. Jazini joins the interdisciplinary team at Virginia Spine Institute to improve the lives of individuals suffering from neck and back pain.
-His training in both spinal neurosurgery and orthopedic spinal surgery, has positioned him as a renowned leader in the field of spine.
+His training in both spinal neurosurgery and orthopedic spinal surgery has positioned him as a renowned leader in the field of spine.
 Specifically, Dr. Jazini specializes in the treatment of adult and adolescent neck and back conditions including scoliosis and kyphosis correction, revision surgery to correct failed previous surgery, and traumatic injuries.

 Known for his sincere and compassionate approach, Dr. Jazini draws on his training to develop tailored treatment solutions for his patients.
 Working in tandem with in-house physical therapists and pain specialists, he provides an array of non-operative treatment options to reduce pain, improve mobility, and work toward achieving his patient’s recovery goals.